EEPNet-V2: Patch-to-Pixel Solution for Efficient Cross-Modal Registration between LiDAR Point Cloud and Camera Image

-Why not propose a method to bypass these calibration processes and save manpower and resources by directly doing a registration between the collected data?
-Cross-modal registration methods have emerged to address this challenge.
-Recent cross-modal registration methods \cite{feng20192d3d, pham2020lcd} can solve this cross-modal data alignment task by using specific deep learning networks.
-However, the cross-modal registration process typically involves comparing the similarity of the high-dimensional features between point clouds and images to establish correspondences, and the domain gap between 3D and 2D data always influence this process, as we showed in Fig. \ref{fig:1}.
+To save manpower and resources, a straightforward way is to bypass these calibration processes by directly registering the data collected data from different sensors.
+Therefore cross-modal registration methods have emerged to address this challenge.
+Recent cross-modal registration methods \cite{feng20192d3d, pham2020lcd} can solve this alignment task by using specific deep learning networks.
+However, the cross-modal registration process typically involves comparing the similarity of the high-dimensional features between point clouds and images to establish correspondences, and the domain gap between 3D and 2D data always influence this process, as shown in Fig. \ref{fig:1}.
 Specifically, there is a dimensional and informational difference between the 3D spatial data of the point cloud and the 2D texture information of the image.
 Although some existing methods attempt to decline these influence by exchanging feature information \cite{ren2022corri2p} or using feature extraction networks with more similar structures \cite{zhou2024differentiable}, this domain gap still affect the accuracy of the registration, especially leading to a high mismatching rate.